top of page

 Cryptocurrencies

 Cryptocurrencies are digital currencies that are maintained by decentralized systems in public ledgers versus a central authority such as a government.
 While not technically a commodity since they aren’t a tangible product, cryptocurrencies are often lumped in with commodities.
+Bitcoin is a popular cryptocurrency.

 Cryptocurrencies are high risk with potential high reward, so we’ve seen several questions about them in our physician Facebook communities.
 Since they are a relatively new investment vehicle, they don’t have a long historical track record to assess.
 Most cryptocurrencies, so far, have been highly volatile in value, allowing for high gains but also miserable losses.